Agile-Software-Engineering-25/team-2-frontend-timetable_service/README.md

 - `npm run build` - package the application
 - `npm run cy:open` - open the UI of Cypress for testing
 - `npm run cy:run` - run all tests with a headless browser
+- `npm run updateSharedComponents` - update the shared-components library to the newest version

 # Technologies